 Here are a few of the calls the Snoqualmie Fire Department responded to during the past two weeks:

-At around 3:05PM, Snoqualmie Firefighters assisted other Eastside units with a two-car motor vehicle accident on westbound I-90.
+Around 1:00AM, Snoqualmie Firefighters assisted other Eastside units with a motor vehicle accident located in north rural Snoqualmie.